codacy-open-source-projects-scans/mongodb/src/mongo/db/query/query_stats/README.md

   while executing this query, including getMores.
 - `metrics.lastExecutionMicros`: Estimated time spent processing the latest query (akin to "totalExecMicros", not "firstResponseExecMicros").
+- `metrics.cpuNanos`: Estimated total CPU time spent by a query operation in nanoseconds.
+This value should always be greater than 0 and will not be returned on platforms other than Linux, since collecting cpu time is only supported on Linux.
+- `metrics.delinquentAcquisitions`: Numbers of time that an execution ticket acquisition overdue by a query operation, including getMores.
+- `metrics.totalAcquisitionDelinquencyMillis`: Total time in milliseconds that an execution ticket acquisition overdue by a query operation, including getMores.
+- `metrics.maxAcquisitionDelinquencyMillis`: Maximum time in milliseconds that an execution ticket acquisition overdue by a query operation, including getMores.
+- `metrics.numInterruptChecksPerSec`: Number of times checkForInterrupt is called per second by a query operation, including getMores.
+- `metrics.overdueInterruptApproxMaxMillis`: Maximum time in milliseconds that checkForInterrupt was delayed for a sampled query operation, including getMores.
+- `metrics.writes`: Contains the metrics relevant to writes.
+- `metrics.writes.nMatched`: The number of documents selected for update.
+- `metrics.writes.nUpserted`: The number of documents inserted by an upsert.
+- `metrics.writes.nModified`: The number of existing documents updated.
+- `metrics.writes.nDeleted`: The number of documents deleted.
+- `metrics.writes.nInserted`: The number of documents inserted (excluding upserts).

 #### Permissions